 I also travel with a pair of slightly dressier shoes that I can wear with a skirt.
 But again, they have to be comfortable and support my arches.
 I really like these Skechers I found.
 I feel like I’m walking on air because they have memory foam and are so comfortable.
 They definitely look cuter, don’t you think?
 Skechers also allow you to replace the insoles with your own.

-When my feet are bothered by the heat of wearing enclosed athletic shoes, I switched to a sandal or more open shoes like these so my feet can “breathe.”
+When my feet are bothered by the heat of wearing enclosed athletic shoes, I switch to a sandal or more open shoes so my feet can “breathe.”
 In fact, I often carry an extra pair of shoes with me in a day bag so I can change shoes midday.

 Oh!
 And just don’t walk barefoot.
 Worst thing ever for plantar fasciitis and probably a lot of other foot sensitivities, too.